-Three adult education schools have previously adopted a version of the PMF as itstheir charter goals prior to SY 2018-19: Academy of Hope Public Charter School (PCS), Community College Preparatory Academy PCS, and LAYC Career Academy PCS.
+Three adult education schools have previously adopted a version of the PMF as their charter goals prior to SY 2018-19: Academy of Hope Public Charter School (PCS), Community College Preparatory Academy PCS, and LAYC Career Academy PCS.
 For these schools only, the relevant grandfather clause may apply for their next review, upon the school's adoption of this policy update into its charter agreement.

-- An AE school that has previously adopted the PMF as Goals undergoing a five-year review during SY 2018-195: - At its fifth-year charter review the campus will need to have earned at least 40% of the weighted scores in three out of four categories (previously named indicators) on the AE PMF (Student Progress, Student Achievement, College and Career Readiness, and Leading Indicators) for all but one of the following school years: SY 2014-15, 2015-16, 2016-17, and 2017-18.6 - o Improvement Provision: In cases where a school has not achieved the above threshold, the DC PCSB Board may, at its discretion, determine that a school has met its goals and student achievement expectations if the campus has demonstrated consistent improvement on overall PMF scores over the four-year period.
-In exercising its discretion, the DC PCSB Board shall also
+- An AE school that has previously adopted the PMF as Goals undergoing a five-year review during SY 2018-19: - At its fifth-year charter review the campus will need to have earned at least 40% of the weighted scores in three out of four categories (previously named indicators) on the AE PMF (Student Progress, Student Achievement, College and Career Readiness, and Leading Indicators) for all but one of the following school years: SY 2014-15, 2015-16, 2016-17, and 2017-18.8